-Concerns regarding the discontinuation of beta-blocker therapy in the perioperative period have existed for several decades (391).
-Shammash and colleagues (392) studied a total of 140 patients who received beta blockers preoperatively.
-Mortality in the 8 patients who had beta blockers discontinued postoperatively (50%) was significantly greater than in the 132 patients in whom beta blockers were continued (1.5%; OR 65.0, P less than 0.001).
-Hoeks and colleagues (393) studied 711 consecutive peripheral vascular surgery patients.
-After adjustment for potential confounders and the propensity of its use, continuous beta-blocker use remained significantly associated with a lower 1-year mortality than among nonusers (HR: 0.4, 95% CI: 0.2 to 0.7).
-In contrast, beta-blocker withdrawal was associated with an increased risk of 1-year mortality compared with nonusers (HR: 2.7, 95% CI: 1.2 to 5.9).
+Concerns regarding the discontinuation of beta-blocker therapy in the perioperative period have existed for several decades (402).
+Shammash et al. (403) retrospectively studied a total of 140 patients who received beta blockers preoperatively.
+Mortality in the 8 patients who had beta blockers discontinued postoperatively (50%) was significantly greater than in the 132 patients in whom beta blockers were continued (1.5%; OR 65.0; p<0.001).
+Hoeks et al. (404) studied 711 consecutive peripheral vascular surgery patients.
+After adjustment for potential confounders and the propensity of its use, continuous beta-blocker use remained significantly associated with a lower 1-year mortality than among nonusers (HR 0.4, 95% CI 0.2 to 0.7).
+In contrast, beta-blocker withdrawal was associated with an increased risk of 1-year mortality compared with nonusers (HR 2.7, 95% CI 1.2 to 5.9).

-As noted in the recommendations, continuation of betablocker therapy in the perioperative period is a class I indication, and accumulating evidence suggests that titration to maintain tight heart rate control should be the goal.
+Thus, although data are limited, perioperative betablocker withdrawal should be avoided unless necessary.
+As noted in the recommendations, continuation of betablocker therapy in the perioperative period is a Class I indication, and accumulating evidence suggests that titration to maintain effective heart rate control while avoiding frank hypotension and bradycardia should be the goal.